hanfeisun/ChiLin/docs/config_file.rst

 	Limit: a string (1) consist of ``numbers``, ``alphabets`` or ``'_'`` (2) shorter than 20 characters

+    .. envvar:: factor

+        The name of species, writen to DC summary and QCreport, log
+	Limit: a string (1) come from GO standard term

+    .. envvar:: TF or Histone
+        The judgement of the factor for MACS shift-size choice and assess motif QC measurement
+	Limit: Logic value, True for TF and False for Histone

     .. envvar:: assembly

         The assembly version, written to the QCreport and log